policymind/town_scraping_project/README.md

 ## Goal: modular code
- Success criteria: A module for each scenario that accepts a `URL,` creates **one** file, saves file, and returns the path to the pdf file.
+ Success criteria: A module for each scenario that accepts a `URL,` creates **one** file, saves file, and returns the path to the  file.

+:raised_hand: **UPDATE** : The most desired format for LLM pre-vectoring is _markdown_

 ```
 def municode(policy_url: str)-> path: